buzzbangorg/bsbang-crawler-ng/README.md

 **Step 5: Install Solr**

-Follow [this](https://www.howtoforge.com/tutorial/how-to-install-and-configure-solr-on-ubuntu-1604/) article to install Solr in your system.
+Install Solr on your system.

 Once installed, you may check the running status using the command - ```service solr status``` and you can access the UI in your browser at ```localhost:8983/```